hujhax/austin-improv-wiki/Performers/Kareem Badr.md

 	</table>
 </div>

 **Kareem Badr** ([[Wikipedia - Help - IPA for English#Key|/ˈbɑːdrə/]]) is an improv performer, director, and teacher.
-He is a co-owner of [[The Hideout Theatre]], and is in charge of much of the theater's day-to-day logistics.
+He is a co-owner of [[Theatres/The Hideout Theatre|The Hideout Theatre]], and is in charge of much of the theater's day-to-day logistics.

 ## History
-Kareem began taking classes at [[The Hideout Theatre]] on 1/8/05.
+Kareem began taking classes at [[Theatres/The Hideout Theatre|The Hideout Theatre]] on 1/8/05.
 He performed in his first improv show on April 2nd of that same year.

-On 4/15/09, he became one of the co-owners of [[The Hideout Theatre]].
+On 4/15/09, he became one of the co-owners of [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 That same year, he appeared in [[Festivals/The 40-Hour Improv Marathon|The 40-Hour Improv Marathon]].

 ## Troupes
 * [[Badr & Janik]]